← Back to Chapters

 "The particle physics department hasn't produced significant results in two years!"
 The words escaped before she could calculate their trajectory.
 "Meanwhile, I'm showing you evidence of quantum behavior that could revolutionize our entire understanding—"

 "I understand your passion."
-His tone was institutional patience, the kind that crushes slowly.
+His tone was institutional patience.
 "But this institution operates on protocols.
 Not the whims of a physicist."

 Krishna's world felt suddenly small, as he watched her walk into Professor Gupta's class.
 Walked like she was going to be the one teaching today.
 Her voice carrying the confidence of someone born into academic royalty.
 "The Navier-Stokes equations aren't telling the whole story," she insisted.
 "There's quantum behavior even in macro systems."
 "Stick to classical mechanics, Miss Sharma."
 The professor's smile was indulgent.
 Everyone knew her, daughter of Professor Sharma, the mechanical engineering legend.
 Nobody knew me.
 Until that day when Professor Gupta's heat transfer calculation screamed wrongness at my mechanical soul.
 My hand rose before my brain could stop it.
 In an impulse I said, "Sir, considering the boundary conditions..." words and numbers flowed from my vocal chords like dynamic fluid.
 Then reality crashed in, orphan boy correcting a professor.
 I stammered an apology.
 "He's right."
 Her voice cut through my panic like a perfectly aligned force vector.
 She was already at the board, expanding my correction into quantum realms.
 "If we consider tunneling effects..."
 "This is a mechanical engineering class, Miss Sharma."
 "Science doesn't care about department boundaries, sir."
 She turned.
 Walking towards a bench, looking, no, grinning at me.
 "Nice catch on the boundary conditions.
 I'm Lakshmi."
 "Krishna," I managed.
 "The heat transfer calculation—" "Will be on the test," Professor Gupta said, reclaiming the room.
 "Continuing..."